April showers: Raining on the Retirement Industry's parade

 This is the industry’s answer to retirement income planning.
 Seriously.
 And it doesn’t even address other retirement risks like adverse health events, inflation, taxes, caring for aging parents, etc.

-But what if it were possible to increase your withdrawal rate to 6-8% with guarantees and have more effectively mitigated sequence of returns risk, as well as all the other risks retirees face?
+But what if it were possible to increase your withdrawal rate to 6-8% and have more effectively mitigated sequence of returns risk, as well as all the other risks retirees face?
 Which plan would you rather have?
 Is your goal to create more wealth for retirement or is your goal to create the maximum income so you can spend & enjoy your wealth at retirement?
 Would you rather have accumulated $10M with a withdrawal rate of 3.5% or $8M with a withdrawal rate of 6%?

 Just a little food for thought on a gloomy spring morning in NJ.
 Results vary on a case by case basis and can only be achieved through proper positioning prior to retirement.
 There is no one financial vehicle that can do this.
 It is achieved only through proper coordination and integration of the Protection, Savings, and Growth components of your model.
 Let me know if you’d like to review how we can or have already built this into your model.

 And if you need a little pick me up to get you through the day, watch this video.
 And even better, watch it with your kids/grandkids when you get home.

 Happy spring (I can’t wait to see those May flowers after all this rain!)!
 Please don’t ever hesitate to reach out to say hello!